-Mark Your Territory
+1. Rustic Outdoor Design Ideas: Mark Your Territory

-Many of us spend a lot of time looking for a house or apartment that has an open floor plan that provides a sense of space, but that’s the last thing you want to do for outdoor living.
+Many of us spend a lot of time looking for a house or apartment with an open floor plan that provides a sense of space, but that’s the last thing you want to do for outdoor living.
 An open floor plan outdoors is called a yard.

 You need to clearly define your space to give it a sense of structure and comfort.
-Rock walls, stone, lattice structures, and pavers work wonderfully, but so do well placed potted plants in a variety of shapes, colors, and sizes.
+Rock walls, stone, lattice structures, and pavers work wonderfully, as do well-placed potted plants in various shapes, colors, and sizes.

-The Warmth of Candle Light
+2. The Warmth of Candle Light

 Your guests will feel right at home with the warmth of a fire and soft light illuminating your table.
 Bring the rustic feel of nature to your table with candle holders made from the natural elements of your surroundings.